-Better understand the scope of homelessness in the Indigenous community and the needs of those experiencing homelessness.
+Better understand the scope of homelessness in the Ottawa Urban Indigenous community and the needs of those experiencing homelessness.

 What We Did

-A Point-in Time (PiT) Count is a one-day snapshot of homelessness in the community.
-In partnership with the City of Ottawa, the OAC created a PiT Count Infographic that highlights the key findings regarding Indigenous People's Experiences of Homelessness in Ottawa (2021).
+A Point-in Time (PiT) Count is a one-day snapshot of homelessness in our community.
+In partnership with the City of Ottawa, the OAC analyzed the PiT data collected through the city of Ottawa.
+The OAC created an infographic and presentation of the Ottawa Urban Indigenous data that highlights the key findings regarding Indigenous people's experiences of homelessness in Ottawa in October 2021.

 The City of Ottawa acknowledges that the Indigenous community represent 4% of the population in Ottawa-Gatineau.
 In the 2021 Point-in-Time count, 32% of people experiencing homelessness identified as Indigenous.